 Discover an incredible concentration of major landmarks in one master-planned city when you visit Australia’s capital city, Canberra!

-Places to visit in Canberra
+Things to do & see in Canberra

 With cultural and national treasures on virtually every corner, Canberra is a must-do destination.
 Plan a picnic at scenic Lake Burley Griffin, and then explore one of these nearby landmarks!